Oh! Darling: Background

-Recordings
+Recording

 The basic track was recorded on 20 April 1969.
 There were many overdub sessions, including McCartney's attempts at the lead vocal.
 According to Ian MacDonald, the backing vocals were "exquisite", but "sadly underplayed in the mix".
 Engineer Geoff Emerick recalled that McCartney sang while the backing track played over speakers, instead of headphones, because he wanted to feel as though he was singing to a live audience.
-The song has been performed live by Paul McCartney and The Pretenders' Chrissie Hynde during a memorial concert for Foo Fighters drummer Taylor Hawkins on 3 September 2022.
+The song was performed live by Paul McCartney and the Pretenders' Chrissie Hynde during a memorial concert for Foo Fighters drummer Taylor Hawkins on 3 September 2022.

 Get Back sessions

 McCartney first recorded a demo of "Oh!
 Darling" at Twickenham Studios on 16 January 1969 during the Get Back sessions without the other Beatles being present, as the Twickenham set they had been using was being dismantled due to their moving the sessions to Apple Corps' headquarters.
 After an early attempt at the song by the band on 27 January 1969, Lennon announced, "Just heard that Yoko's divorce has just gone through", after which he and the band burst into an improvised version of the song, substituting "I'm free at last" for a part of the lyric.
-The song and the following improvisation are included on the Anthology 3 CD.
+The song and the following improvisation are included on the Beatles Anthology 3 album, released in 1996.
 This version also features a keyboard part played by Billy Preston.